uwaterloo-datascience/r-starter/readme.md

-HTN: R for Data Science
+Introduction to Tidyverse for Data Science
 ================
 Jason Liu and Clayton Halim
 9/5/2017